leekevinyg/edison/README.md

 # Edison

-Edison is a handsfree way to navigate the Chrome browser.
+Edison is a voice activated way to navigate the Chrome browser.

 - <a href="#Demo">Demos</a>
 - <a href="#Download">Download</a>